-Removal of your bladder, prostate and local lymph nodes.
-The urine is then diverted into a section of bowel which is brought to the skin surface as a stoma (ileal conduit, also known as a urostomy).
+Removal of your bladder, uterus, ovaries, upper part of your vagina and local lymph nodes.
+Your urine is then diverted into a section of bowel which is brought to the skin surface as a stoma (usually an ileal conduit, also known as a urostomy).